joshua-d/ddl-simulator/docs/Configuration.md

 A Node Configuration JSON file, though not required, allows for more control over the attributes of individual nodes in the system.
 To use one, it must be specified in the [Main Configuration CSV]() with the `node_config_file` key.

 This file contains a list of objects, each representing a node.
 There are 2 types of nodes: parameter servers and workers.

+Here is an example node config list representing a system with 1 PS and 2 workers:

+    [
+        {
+            "node_type": "ps",
+            "id": 0,
+            "parent": None,
+            "sync_style": "sync",

+            "aggr_time": 0.01,
+            "apply_time": 0.01,

+            "inbound_bw": 100,
+            "outbound_bw": 100
+        },

+        {
+            "node_type": "worker",
+            "id": 1,
+            "parent": 0,

+            "step_time": 0.05,
+            "st_variation": 0.02,
+            "dropout_chance": 0,

+            "inbound_bw": 50,
+            "outbound_bw": 50
+        },

+        {
+            "node_type": "worker",
+            "id": 2,
+            "parent": 0,

+            "step_time": 0.05,
+            "st_variation": 0.02,
+            "dropout_chance": 0,

+            "inbound_bw": 50,
+            "outbound_bw": 50
+        }
+    ]

 [Node Configuration Keys]() contains a list of all required keys for each node and their documentation.